The United Nations expects world population to rise to more than 9 billion by 2050, and 11 billion by 2100.

 Change will occur only if we take action.
 You can help by taking our e-actions, supporting our campaigns and making personal lifestyle choices.

 To prevent further biodiversity loss, we must address the impact of our growing human population.
-Please call on your country’s environment minister to support the inclusion of positive, choice-based population action in the Post-2020 Biodiversity Framework.
+In the run-up to the crucial COP15 biodiversity summit in December this year, please call on your country’s environment minister to ensure that positive, choice-based population solutions are included in the new global biodiversity agreement.

 The United Nations’ 17 Sustainable Development Goals (SDGs) aim to achieve decent lives for all on a healthy planet by 2030.
 As things stand, most of them are likely to be missed.
 This is partly because they fail to address human population growth.

 Unsustainable population is a global problem requiring international solutions.
 Individual nations face their own population challenges, however, and action by national governments will be key to securing a sustainable global population.

 As a UK-based organisation, Population Matters is calling on the British government to adopt a globally minded, strategic and ethical Sustainable Population Policy.